-June 30, 2004 June 30, 2005 • The student must have high financial need, documented by a parental adjusted gross income of less than \$28,990 or have an Estimated Family Contribution (EFC) of "0" or a Parental Contribution (PC) of "0" from the FAFSA need analysis financial aid application.
+The student must have high financial need, documented by an Estimated Family Contribution (EFC) of "0" or a Parental Contribution (PC) of "0" as determined by the FAFSA.
 An institution may choose to use one or a combination of the above financial criteria.
-The financial eligibility criteria must be stated in the institutional plan. • Degree-seeking undergraduate student. • Enrolled full time. • The student's financial aid package will include a work-study award and exclude loans from the total financial aid award/package.
-A GOS recipient may decline work-study.
-If a student declines work-study, the GOS award may not be increased to replace the work-study award (the recipient will have an unmet need equal to the work-study award). • The student will agree not to take a student loan while receiving the Governor's Opportunity Scholarship.
-Recognizing that an institution is obligated to inform a student receiving a federal Pell grant about the availability of loans, the grant is designed to limit the loan burden of these students.
+The financial eligibility criteria must be stated in the institutional plan.

+June 30, 2008 June 30, 2009 • Degree-seeking undergraduate student. • Enrolled full time. • The student's financial aid package will include a work- study award and exclude loans from the total financial aid award/package.
+A GOS recipient may decline work- study.
+If a student declines work-study, the GOS award may not be increased to replace the work-study award (the recipient will have an unmet need equal to the work- study award). • The student will agree not to take a student loan while receiving the Governor's Opportunity Scholarship.
+Recognizing that an institution is obligated to inform a student receiving a federal Pell grant about the availability of loans, the grant is designed to limit the loan burden for these students.
 A student may choose whether to accept a GOS financial aid package with full knowledge that loans are not an option. • The only exception to the prohibition of loans is if the GOS student attends summer session; loan may be used for unmet need during summer.
 The recipient will be required to participate in the institution's student support services and/or peer mentoring program(s) during his or her freshman year.
 Institutions may require continuing and transfer students to participate in these programs after their freshman year.
-Institutions are highly encouraged to require student participation in these programs during their sophomore through senior years.
+Institutions are highly encouraged to require student participation in these programs during their sophomore through senior years. • Be in good standing and demonstrate academic progress according to the institution's published Standards of Satisfactory Progress for financial aid purposes. • The award may not exceed \$10,700 per award year excluding summer.
+FYE FYE